The Volokh Conspiracy

 Could anything ever end the legal struggle over abortion?
 Yes.
 The fight could end if American society reaches a broad consensus on the issue (similar to that which exists in many European countries, which have rules more restrictive than the Roe regime was, but less so than demanded by US pro-lifers).
 The 14-week limits that exist in France and Germany are good examples.
 If US public opinion reaches a similar consensus, few people would care about the details of abortion jurisprudence, so long as it doesn't bar the policies favored by that consensus.
 Alternatively, legal elites could reach a consensus on constitutional methodology that clearly resolves the abortion issue one way or the other.

-But neither voters nor legal elites are likely to develop a broad consensus on abortion anytime soon.
+But neither voters nor legal elites are likely to develop a broad consensus on this matter anytime soon.
 Unless and until they do, the struggle over the constitutional status of abortion is likely to continue.